docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

-When true, an alpha channel in a footage clip or proxy should be inverted.
+When `true`, an alpha channel in a footage clip or proxy should be inverted.
 This attribute is valid only if an alpha is present.
-If `hasAlpha` is false, or if `alphaMode` is `AlphaMode.IGNORE`, this attribute is ignored.
+If `hasAlpha` is `false`, or if `alphaMode` is `AlphaMode.IGNORE`, this attribute is ignored.

 #### Type